vincentleeuwen/python-cooking-with-objects/README.md

 #[Cooking 101](http://s2.quickmeme.com/img/3c/3ca2955b995c2b02bf1d821a8cf7066c5689eb3e2a4ebc7a80bfdf501290669c.jpg)

-We will learn today to cook with objects.
+We will learn today to cook with objects in Python 3.6.
 We will start with creating a list of all objects of a pizzeria.

 Because with objects oriented programming you want your code to work like a pizzeria.